walnuthalf/mediabuckets/README.md

 # Mediabuckets
-This gem can parse a directory recursively, filter identical files (based on SHA2), and then sort all files by their media types, which are determined by MIME types.
+This gem can parse a directory recursively, filter identical files (based on SHA2), and then sort all files by their media types, which are determined by MIME types. mimemagic gem was used for determining MIME types.

-mimemagic gem was used for determining MIME types.
+Tested on Fedora 25, but should work in most UNIX-like systems.

 ## Installation